 The assumption of property rights in ignorance of Native cultures spawned centuries of war and bigotry, yet Native writers have resiliently portrayed the repercussions.
 In Indian Horse, a novel by the late Richard Wagamese (Ojibwe), the orphan Saul Indian Horse attends St. Jerome’s Residential Indian School in Ontario during the 1960s.
 There, Nuns intent upon removing “the Indian” from children flail them with paddles until they collapse.
 Saul discovers hockey, “lightning bolts in his legs.”
 He finds his dream.
 A priest mentors him.
 Roughs his hair, calls him marvelous, “a glory.”
 Invites him over to watch Hockey Night in Canada.
 The result to precious youth—so oft-repeated—occurs when one culture blindly believes it is so authoritative it can determine that the “unenlightened” must be sculpted only in the image it solely chooses.

-Richie Swanson lives in Winona and wrote First Territory, a novel of the Yakama War and treaty council that precipitated the conflict circa 1855-1856.
+Richie Swanson lives in Winona and wrote First Territory, a novel set during the U.S. invasion of Yakama homelands circa 1855-1856.